sami-ka/scorepyo/_sources/welcome.md

 Deep-dive: Risk-score ✏️
 ^^^

-Learn more about risk-score model, and its link with Optuna!
+Learn more about risk-score model and the unique modular design of Scorepyo !
 :::
 ::::